HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Data breaches

 Poor security management within a company can have a significant impact on its customers' private data. <a hreflang="en" href="https://haveibeenpwned.com/">HaveIBeenPwned</a> allows users to check whether their email address or phone number was leaked in a data breach.
 Up until now, HaveIBeenPwned has tracked 562 breaches, leaking 640 million records.
-In 2020, 40 domains were breached and personal data about millions more users leaked, as we show in {add ref to graph?}.Breaches that are _sensitive_ in nature refer to the possibility of a negative impact on the user, if someone were to find that user's data in the breach.
+In 2020, 40 domains were breached and personal data about millions more users leaked.
+Breaches that are _sensitive_ in nature refer to the possibility of a negative impact on the user, if someone were to find that user's data in the breach.
 One example of a sensitive breach is "[Carding Mafia](https://www.vice.com/en/article/v7m9jx/credit-card-hacking-forum-gets-hacked-exposing-300000-hackers-accounts)", a platform where stolen credit cards are traded.

 <p class="note">Note that 40 breaches in the previous year is a lower bound, since many breaches are only discovered, or made public, several months after they have occurred.</p>